 Cole Cooper works hard year-round to improve the day-to-day functions of Cooper Farms where he is a third-generation farmer.
-Cooper Farms, located in Northwest Ohio, has raised turkeys, hogs, and chickens since it was established in 1930.
-The multigenerational business takes pride in its products and employees.
+Cooper Farms, located in Northwest Ohio, has raised turkeys, hogs, and chickens since it was established in 1938.
+The multi-generational business takes pride in its products and employees.
 Each year, the farm hatches 16 million turkeys and raises 6 to 7 million turkeys, weans over 700,000 pigs, and manages 5 million layers and 6.8 million pullets.

 How is your farm involved in the local community?